RobyFerro/vega-framework/docs/reference/cli/generate.md

 - `--path PATH` – Run the generator against a project located somewhere else.
 - `--impl NAME` – Valid for `repository`, `service`, and `command`.
 Adds an infrastructure implementation or switches the command template to synchronous mode.
+- `--demo-router` – Only for `router`.
+Use the demo CRUD template instead of the empty skeleton.
 - `--request`, `--response` – Required flags for `webmodel` to pick the correct template.

 Attempting to use `--impl` on unsupported component types results in a warning and the flag is ignored.